 Sara Ferrer's practice is based on addressing the physical and emotional, conscious and unconscious crossover relationship between human and non-human species with the water and the underwater world.

-By exploring its possible origins and derivations, she uses diverse processes, objects and materials to interpret through an aesthetic simplicity, political actions and the complexity of the emotions that embody the consequences of fear, vulnerability, social and personal values.
-Her works, that arise predominantly from an oceanic imaginary, as well as the investigation of the crossovers between aquatic and human species, seek to challenge the viewer to question the ambiguity hidden in everyday actions.
+In her investigation, arising predominantly from an oceanic imaginary, she uses diverse processes, objects and materials to speculate and interpret through an aesthetic simplicity, the complexity of the emotions that embody the consequences of social and personal values, questioning the hidden ambiguity in everyday actions.

-Sara is a visual artist and professional scuba diver, her work has been exhibited in several galleries and art centers in Europe and Latin America.
-Recently winner of the Contemporary Talents Award from François Schneider Foundation.
+Born in Madrid, she lives and work in Berlin since 2012.
+She was awarded at the 7ª Edition of the Contemporary Talents Award by the François Schneider Foundation in France.
 She studied Fine Arts in Newcastle Upon Tyne, where she also founded the project Multiculturart, pioneer at that time in teaching languages through art and theater, supported by the Arts Council of England.
-Later she specialized in Technical Theater at the Center for Technology of Performing Arts and in Sculpture at the School of Art and Design La Palma in Madrid, finishing her studies winning the extraordinary Award Aurelio Blanco.
+Later she specialised in Technical Theater at the Center for Technology of Performing Arts and in Sculpture at the School of Art and Design La Palma in Madrid, finishing her studies winning the extraordinary Award Aurelio Blanco.